freeCodeCamp/freeCodeCamp/guide/english/javascript/booleans/index.md

 }
 ```

-Do not use a Boolean object to convert a non-boolean value to a boolean value.
+Do not use a Boolean object(Constructor) to convert a non-boolean value to a boolean value.
 Instead, use Boolean as a function to perform this task:

 ```javascript
 var x = Boolean(expression);     // preferred